efremover/efremoweb/content/certificates/MICOM/index.md

 #  postcode: '94305'
 #  country: Italy

 summary: This course was related to microbial communication and included sessions about chemical ecology, natural product research and environment.
-I participated in a mass spectrometry workshops during this conference.
+I participated in a mass spectrometry workshop during this conference.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.